 Laurel is an Assistant Professor at Ryerson University, Faculty of Communication and Design, RTA School of Media, Sport Media.
-She is a senior strategic and innovative professional with close to 20 years of experience serving the sports, health & fitness, and consumer goods industries.
+She is a senior strategic and innovative professional with close to twenty years of experience serving the sports, health & fitness, and consumer goods industries.
 Laurel’s experience included roles at Fitneff Inc., the National Hockey League, Molson Coors Canada and the National Football League.

-Laurel serves on George Brown College’s, Fitneff Inc.’s, The Canadian Women’s Hockey League (CWHL) and the Toronto Pan Am Sports Centre Board of Directors.
-Laurel is a graduate of Western University, has a Post-Graduate Diploma in Sport and Event Marketing from George Brown College, a Master of Business Administration from Queen’s Smith School of Business and holds a Certification of Achievement in the Chinese Global Business Economy from Chinese European International Business School (CEIBS), Shanghai, China.
+Laurel is a graduate of Western University, has a Post-Graduate Diploma in Sport and Event Marketing from George Brown College, a Master of Business Administration from Queen’s Smith School of Business and holds a Certification of Achievement in the China Global Business Economy from China Europe International Business School (CEIBS), Shanghai, China.